bmihaljevic/tfg-interpretml/log.md

 ### Next Steps for Tomorrow
 - Look further into Discriminant Analysis.
 - Create a notebook using DA using and understanding its internal parameters.
+- Think about feature contribution in Discriminant Analysis.

 ### Issues/Blockers
 -